This post was originally published in November 2022.

 2029 Blake Ave #104, Los Angeles, CA 90039

 The first all-vegan bakery in LA!
 Although Just What I Kneaded opened in 2020, owner Justine Hernandez started the business in 2017.
-I first heard about this place at the beginning of 2021 when I was doing my research for the best vegan donut places in Los Angeles.
+I first heard about this bakery at the beginning of 2021 when I was doing my research for the best vegan donut places in Los Angeles.

 When I went there for the first time, I got to talk to Justine and she highly suggested that I order a cinnamon roll.
 If you’re going there for the first time, definitely get it!
 It was mind-blowingly good!